SilverbackOssi/humdov-post-feed-api/README.md

    - **Cons**: Limited diversity, cold-start problems for new content
    - **Future Enhancements**: Could add TF-IDF for content analysis, collaborative filtering for cross-user recommendations, or ML-based embeddings for better content understanding

+## Project Trade-offs

+This project makes several design decisions that prioritize simplicity and rapid development over production readiness and scalability.
+Below are some key trade-offs:

+### Security and Authentication
+- **No Authentication or Authorization**: The API does not implement user authentication or authorization mechanisms.
+All endpoints are publicly accessible, which is suitable for development and demonstration but unsuitable for production environments where user data protection is required.
+- **No Rate Limiting or Security Policies**: There are no measures to prevent abuse, such as rate limiting, input validation beyond basic Pydantic models, or security headers.
+This could lead to vulnerabilities like denial-of-service attacks or data injection.

+### Database Design
+- **Simple Integer IDs Instead of UUIDs**: User and post IDs are simple integers, which are easier to work with in development but can lead to enumeration attacks and are less secure for public APIs.
+- **Manual Database Management**: The application explicitly drops and recreates tables on startup rather than using proper migration tools like Alembic.
+This is convenient for development but risks data loss and makes version control of database schema changes difficult.

+### Content Management
+- **Manual Tag Assignment**: Post tags are manually assigned by users rather than being automatically detected through natural language processing or machine learning.
+This ensures accuracy but requires more effort from users and may lead to inconsistent tagging.

+### Other Trade-offs
+- **SQLite Database**: Uses SQLite for simplicity and ease of setup, but it lacks the performance, concurrency, and features of production databases like PostgreSQL.
+- **In-Memory Frontend**: The frontend is served directly by FastAPI using Jinja2 templates, which is simple but may not scale well and lacks the interactivity of modern SPA frameworks.
+- **Limited Testing**: While unit tests are provided, there are no comprehensive integration tests for the frontend, and testing coverage may not be complete.
+- **No Caching or Optimization**: No caching mechanisms are implemented, which could lead to performance issues with larger datasets.
+- **No Containerization**: The project does not include Docker or similar containerization, making deployment and environment consistency harder.

+These trade-offs reflect the project's focus on being a proof-of-concept or development tool rather than a production-ready application.

 ## Database Schema

 The API uses SQLAlchemy with SQLite and includes the following models: